 Like most on-page SEO strategies, it begins with keyword research!

 Before optimizing your products for specific keywords, you need to know what keywords to target.
 To do keyword research, try tools like Google Keyword Planner, Ubersuggest, and SEMrush.
+When using these tools, it’s important to think of new keyword ideas to focus on for either your product pages, collection pages, or blogs.

 When you enter a seed keyword into the tool, it gives you a list of related keywords.
 These are the keywords you should be targeting on your eCommerce website.